-(ii) Foreign exchange risk:
+- (a) Market risk (continued) - (ii) Foreign exchange risk:

 The Company is exposed to foreign exchange risk on sales and purchases that are denominated in currencies other than in the functional currency of the Company.
 However, the Company invoices and receives the vast majority of its revenue in Canadian dollars and also incurs operating expenses and capital expenditures primarily in Canadian dollars.
-In some cases, the Company uses forward exchange contracts to purchase or sell foreign currencies to mitigate its foreign exchange risk on contractual agreements in foreign currencies.
+In some cases, the Company uses forward foreign exchange contracts to mitigate its risk on contractual agreements in foreign currencies.
 The majority of the Company's exposure to foreign exchange risk relates to the U.S. dollar (USD).
 The Company does not have a significant exposure arising from other currencies.